AuDigitalHealth/ci-fhir-stu3/pages/SharedHealthSummary/_includes/intro.md

 ## Introduction

 This implementation guide is an HL7&#8482; FHIR&#xae; specification to represent a Shared Health Summary (SHS).
+A shared health summary is a record, authored by a practitioner, that contains key summaries of an individual's health information and status that is useful to a wide range of practitioners in delivering care.

 This [implementation guide](http://hl7.org/fhir/STU3/implementationguide.html#scope) is based on [FHIR, Release 3 (STU) [HL7FHIR3]](#HL7FHIR3).